mergestat/docs/blog/2023-04-25-v2-extract-and-sync-anything/index.md

 **Check it out!**

-## Additional Notes

-- Container syncs require that our worker run in Docker privileged mode for now.
-- GitHub API syncs now use the [`octokit` SDK](https://github.com/octokit/octokit.js/), which automatically handles request retries.
-- Currently, syncs in private Docker registries are yet supported.

 :::info Join our Slack

 Come join our [**community Slack**](https://join.slack.com/t/mergestatcommunity/shared_invite/zt-xvvtvcz9-w3JJVIdhLgEWrVrKKNXOYg)!
 We're always happy to chat about **MergeStat** there 🎉.